-- 5.154 The revised policy would also still require new affordable housing to comply with the design standards set out in policy CS17.
+- modifications to the policy would help to ensure that contributions to affordable housing are maximised. - 5.163 As a result, it is considered that the policy would continue to have a positive impact on the objective that relates to the provision of good quality, affordable housing.
+In addition, as the provision of well-designed, affordable housing can make a significant contribution towards health and can also ensure that the Borough attracts an adequate workforce to support its economy, it is considered that the amended policy would continue to have a positive impact on the objectives of reducing poverty and social deprivation; improving health and reducing health inequalities; and improving the competitiveness of business and increasing the number of new businesses. - 5.164 The revised policy would also still require new affordable housing to comply with the design standards set out in policy CS17.
 Nevertheless, Policy CS17 has itself been amended so that it no longer requires new housing to be built to higher Code for Sustainable Homes standards than Building Regulations.
-As a result, it is now considered that the policy would be unlikely to have a significant impact on the objectives relating to mitigating climate change; using water and mineral resources prudently; and minimising the production of waste and increasing reuse, recycling and recovery rates. - 5.155 It is anticipated that the revised policy would not have a negative or uncertain effect on any of the sustainability objectives.

-CS17: Housing Sizes and Design Standards

-- 5.156 The proposed modifications to the policy would have a number of impacts on its performance in the sustainability appraisal process.
+As a result, it is now considered that the policy would be unlikely to have a significant impact on the objectives relating to mitigating climate change; using water and mineral resources prudently; and minimising the production of waste and increasing reuse, recycling and recovery rates. - 5.165 It is anticipated that the revised policy would not have a negative or uncertain effect on any of the sustainability objectives. - CS17: Housing Sizes and Design Standards - 5.166 The proposed modifications to the policy would have a number of impacts on its performance in the sustainability appraisal process.
 In particular, the amended policy no longer requires new housing to be built to higher Code for Sustainable Homes standards than Building Regulations.
 As a result, the revised policy is unlikely to achieve a significant proportion of new housing in Knowsley being built to high standards of energy efficiency.
 It is also less likely to result in new housing incorporating appropriate renewable energy technologies and water conservation measures or using recycled materials.
 As such, the proposed modifications mean that the policy is unlikely to still have a positive impact on the objectives that relate to mitigating climate change; minimising the production of waste and increasing recycling rates; and ensuring the prudent use of water and mineral resources.
-The revised policy is instead unlikely to have any significant impact on these objectives. - 5.157 In addition, by encouraging, rather than requiring, new housing to be built to higher Code for Sustainable Homes standards than Building Regulations, there is also a reduced level of certainty that the policy would have a positive impact on the objectives that relates to poverty and deprivation; and health. - 5.158 The revised policy would however still help to ensure that new developments provide a mix of housing which helps to meet local needs and contributes to the re-balancing of the housing market.
-In addition, by only encouraging, rather than requiring, developments to achieve certain standards there is a reduced likelihood that the policy could have a negative impact on the viability of housing development in the borough.
-As such, it is envisaged that the revised policy would continue to have a major positive effect on the objective relating to the provision of good quality housing and its sub-objective relating to providing a wider choice of accommodation.
+The revised policy is instead unlikely to have any significant impact on these objectives. - 5.167 In addition, by encouraging, rather than requiring, new housing to be built to higher Code for Sustainable Homes standards than Building Regulations, there is also a reduced level of certainty that the policy